platform9/pod-security-policy-demo/README.md

-# Pod Security Policy with Platform9 Managed Kubernetes
+# Understanding Pod Security Policies

 ## How to use the files in this repo
 1. Clone this repo